hotarufk/RPP_Wibu_Suggest_Animu/README.md

 ## How to run

+You can create your virtual environment by:

+    virtualenv venv

+After that, use the following syntax to activate the virtual environment:

+    source venv/bin/activate

 You can install all required requirements by:

     pip install -r requirements.txt

-Use the following syntax to activate the virtual environment:

-    source venv/bin/activate

-Use the following syntax to activate the server:
+Finally, use the following syntax to activate the server:

     ./run.py